Joe-mama131/Billy-Clicker-News/README.md

 # Billy Clicker News
-Welcome to billy clicker news, this is where i post updates,announcements,and Sneak Peeks!
+Welcome to Billy Clicker News, where I post updates, announcements, and Sneak Peeks!

 Please let me know about glitches and things to add.